-14.15.A.1 Master Flag Position: The Master Flag Position will be near the starting line and display flag(s) to represent the overall condition of the track.
+12.14.A.1 Master Flag Position: The Master Flag Position will be near the starting line and display flag(s) to represent the overall condition of the track.
 Corner workers will be located at various Flag Positions around the course to display "local" flag conditions.

-14.15.A.2 Green Flag: Track clear; proceed at your chosen speed.
+12.14.A.2 Green Flag: Track clear; proceed at your chosen speed.
 This flag will be displayed at the starting line only.

-14.15.A.3 Static Yellow Flag: Caution ahead, proceed at your chosen speed, passing is allowed.
+12.14.A.3 Static Yellow Flag: Caution ahead, proceed at your chosen speed, passing is allowed.
 This flag will be displayed at corners to alert drivers to unusual conditions ahead that do not immediately interfere with the track (such as a car stopped off of the track).
 The corner worker will be holding the flag in a stationary position.

-14.15.A.4 Active Yellow Flag: Caution, obstruction on or near track.
+12.14.A.4 Active Yellow Flag: Caution, obstruction on or near track.
 An active yellow flag means that cars are to slow down and no passing is allowed unless waved around by a track official.
 The corner worker will be actively waving the flag.
 The no passing rule will continue to apply until the solar car reaches a Flag Position where no flag is displayed.
-Whenever an active yellow flag is somewhere on the
+Whenever an active yellow flag is somewhere on the track, the Master Flag Position will display both the green and yellow flags.

-- track, the Master Flag Position will display both the green and yellow flags. - 14.15.A.5 Black Flag: Return to the pit area immediately.
+12.14.A.5 Black Flag: Return to the pit area immediately.
 A black flag is given to an individual car at which point the driver must return to the pit area.
-The black flag will appear at the last corner before pit entry. - 14.15.A.6 Red Flag: Total stoppage due to major accident or some other reason.
+The black flag will appear at the last corner before pit entry.

+12.14.A.6 Red Flag: Total stoppage due to major accident or some other reason.
 All cars must pull to the side and stop where they are on the track without passing.
-Proceed only when instructed to do so by track officials. - 14.15.A.7 White Flag: This flag will be displayed at the starting line only at five (5) minutes before the end of day time and signifies that there is less than five (5) minutes remaining in the race day. - 14.15.A.8 Checkered Flag: This flag will be displayed at the starting line only at the end of day time and signifies that the race day is over, save and except for the stipulation in Reg.
-14.10.A.
+Proceed only when instructed to do so by track officials.

+12.14.A.7 White Flag: This flag will be displayed at the starting line only at five (5) minutes before the end of day time and signifies that there is less than five (5) minutes remaining in the race day.

+12.14.A.8 Checkered Flag: This flag will be displayed at the starting line only at the end of day time and signifies that the race day is over, save and except for the stipulation in Reg.
+12.10.A.

-15. Penalties
+13. Penalties

-Any team failing to comply with these Regulations during Scrutineering, the Qualifier/Track Event, or the Tour will be penalized.
+Any team failing to comply with these Regulations during Scrutineering, or the Track Event, will be penalized.
 Penalties range from official warnings to disqualification from the Event.
-It is the responsibility of the Chief Inspector and/or Track Steward, with input from the other Inspectors and the Observers and track personal, to determine whether an infraction occurred, the severity of the incident, and the appropriate penalty.
-All penalties will be submitted by the Chief Inspector and/or Track Steward to ASC Headquarters for subsequent posting.
+It is the responsibility of the Chief Inspector and/or Track Steward, with input from the other Inspectors and the staff and track personal, to determine whether an infraction occurred, the severity of the incident, and the appropriate penalty.
+All penalties will be submitted by the Chief Inspector and/or Track Steward to Headquarters for subsequent posting.
 Disqualification of a team from the Event requires concurrence of the Event Director.
-For the on-road portion of the Event penalties will generally be applied to Total Official Elapsed Time or Total Official Distance on the evening of stage finish days or at the start of non-staged days.
 For the Track Event penalties will generally be applied to total number of official laps.

-15.1 Penalty Times/Distance/Laps
+13.1 Penalty Times/Distance/Laps